hotaydev/dnd-beyond-kit/README.md

 To add a new language, just:

 1. Add the translation file on the `translations` folder, following the JSON structure of the other files;
-2. Add the path of the translation on `web_accessible_resources[0].resources`;
+2. Add the path of the translation on `web_accessible_resources[0].resources`, in the `manifest.json` file;
-3. Add the language at the end of the HTML select list, on `popup/popup.html`, line 14 and the following ones.
+3. Add the language at the end of the HTML select list, on `popup/popup.html`, line 20 and the following ones.

 ### Thanks